shabbychef/PDQutils/README.md

 }
 ```

-Let's take one hundred thousand draws from this distribution and see whether it is approximately normal:
+Let's take one hundred thousand draws from this distribution and see whether it is approximately normal,
+by performing a q-q plot against a normal distribution.

 ```r